Maimonides

 A bar mitzvah is often remembered as a party.

-A beit din is easiest to misunderstand if you imagine it as either a relic of ancient...
+A beit din is easiest to misunderstand when it is imagined as either an ancient relic or...

-A bimah is one of the most important pieces of synagogue space.
+A bimah is one of the most important pieces of synagogue architecture.

-The chuppah is one of the most recognizable visual elements of a Jewish wedding.
+The chuppah is one of the most recognizable images at a Jewish wedding.

 In many synagogues the gabbai is the person who quietly makes the service work.